Verify that your Project is in the City of Miami

 - Select "manage my existing projects," locate your project, and complete the applicant upload task.

-NOTE: Please be sure to verify that all required drawings & documents have been included in your upload, and are placed in the appropriate folder ("Drawings vs. Documents").
-Once you hit "upload complete - send to City of Miami", your ability to upload any more documents will be restricted until the completion of the City's application acceptance process.
+NOTE: Please be sure to verify that all required drawings & documents have been included and are placed in the appropriate folder ("Drawings vs. Documents").
+Once you hit "upload complete", your ability to upload any more documents will be restricted until the completion of the City's application acceptance process.